-Foreign exchange gains and losses that relate to borrowings are presented in the consolidated statement of profit or loss, within finance costs.
-All other foreign exchange gains and losses are presented in the consolidated statement of profit or loss on a net basis within other income or other expenses.
+Foreign exchange gains and losses that relate to borrowings are presented in the consolidate of profit or loss, within finance costs.
+All other foreign exchange gains and losses are pres consolidated statement of profit or loss on a net basis within other income or other expenses

 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.
-For example, translation differences on non-monetary assets and liabilities such as equities held at fair value through profit or loss are recognised in profit or loss as part of the fair value gain or loss and translation differences on non-monetary assets such as equities classified as available-for-sale financial assets are recognised in other comprehensive income.
+For example, translation differences on non-monetary assets and liabilities such as equities held at fair value through profit or loss are recognised in profit or loss are part of the fair value gain or loss and translation differences on non-monetary assets such as equities classified as available-for-sale financial assets are recognised in other commerbensive income